Draft-Bash/Client/TEAM.md

 ## Brian Feddes

 ## Stephen Feddes
 Stephen Feddes is a basketball and fantasy sports enthusiast that is currently a Senior at Lewis University gradudating in May, 2023 pursuing degrees in computer science and data science.
-He is a developer for the Draftbash fantasy basketball mock draft simulator project.
+In the summer of 2023, he worked as web developer intern at Urban Communications, an internet service provider in Oak Forest, Illinois.
+He is presently a developer for the Draftbash fantasy basketball mock draft simulator project.